SagarEL/Smart_Bin_Monitoring-/README.md

 ## Arduino Setup (Receiver)

-The receiver code (`Reciver Code.cpp`) is designed to run on a NodeMCU ESP8266 with:
+The receiver code (`Reciver Code.c`) is designed to run on a NodeMCU ESP8266 with:
 - LoRa module for receiving data from multiple bin sensors
 - WiFi for ThingSpeak data transmission
 - Optional GSM module for SMS alerts